PLC Sydney teacher nominated for ARIA Music Teacher of the Year

 Her Olympic debut came at Tokyo 2020 (held in 2021), followed by a successful 2022 Commonwealth Games (silver medal).

-Kaitlin has returned to PLC Sydney multiple times as a hockey coach and mentor, inspiring our next generation of Hockey players.
-The entire PLC Sydney community eagerly supports her as the Hockeyroos prepare for the Paris 2024 Olympics.
+Kaitlin has returned to PLC Sydney as a hockey coach and mentor, inspiring our next generation of Hockey players.
+The entire PLC Sydney community eagerly supports Kaitlin as the Hockeyroos prepare for the Paris 2024 Olympics.

-In our series highlighting remarkable PLC Sydney staff and students who have represented Australia in the Olympic and Paralympic Games, we celebrate ex-student Kendall Brodie (2009).
-Kendall made history in 2018 as the first woman to steer the Australian men's coxed eight in international competition, following rule amendments by World Rowing allowing coxswains to become gender neutral.
+Ex-student Kendall Brodie (2009) made history in 2018 as the first woman to steer the Australian men's coxed eight in international competition, following rule amendments by World Rowing allowing coxswains to become gender neutral.

 Kendall began her rowing journey at PLC Sydney, where she was a member of the Senior Quad and the First Eight.
 She competed in the Schoolgirl Eight at the National Rowing Championships and NSW Schoolgirls Head of the River (2008 and 2009).
-In 2009, she joined Sydney Rowing Club and later served on the board of directors while also holding the role of vice captain.
+In 2009, she joined Sydney Rowing Club and later served on the Board of Directors and Vice Captain.

 From 2010–2013, Kendall coached rowing crews at PLC Sydney, inspiring our next generation of rowers.
 Her coaching prowess and dedication were evident when she coxed Sydney Rowing Club’s men's eight team to a gold medal at the NSW Championships in 2015, breaking a 15-year drought.
 Kendall continued to excel, representing NSW in the Queens Cup and coxing the women's eight from 2013–2018.